edubart/nelua-lang/docs/pages/overview.md

 ```

 If a type is aliased to a symbol then
-is also possible to convert variables by calling the symbol:
+it is possible to convert variables by calling the symbol:

 ```nelua
 local MyNumber = @number